CSX Server Logging On

 -

 If you haven't already activated your O-Key account, you need to do so before proceeding further.
-O-Key is the central authentication service operated by OSU's IT department and will be used in this session to identify yourself to the CS password reset application.
+O-Key is the central authentication service operated by OSU's IT department and is used for authentication on the CSX servers.

 -